-Mrs Wells is our Designated Safeguarding Lead (DSL) and attends regular training to keep up to date with all issues relating to child protection and safeguarding.
+From September 2020 Miss Jukes will be our Designated Safeguarding Lead (DSL).
+Miss Jukes attends regular training to keep up to date with all issues relating to child protection and safeguarding.
 The School has tight procedures that record issues that relate to child protection.
 We work with an array of agencies including Children’s Services, the School Nurse and the Police.
 Additional updates and training are given to staff as needed throughout the year.
-Miss Solway acts as the DSL in Mrs Wells absence.
-The named Safeguarding Governor is Angela McTernan.
+Mrs Wells and Mr Harris act as the DSL's in Miss Jukes absence.
+Mrs Nicholson and Mrs Webster are Deputy DSL's.
+The named Safeguarding Governor is Mrs Angela McTernan.

 All members on the school staff have to have a DBS check (Disclosure and Barring Service ) in order to work in school.
 This is regardless of the employee’s role so that cleaners, admin staff as well as teachers must all be checked.
 In addition all volunteers and anybody else who has regular contact with children are checked.
 Visitors to the school either provide their own DBS on arrival or are members of professional bodies who are registered by their employer, such as OFSTED inspectors or Local Authority Employees who have a DBS through their own professional body.
 Any one off visitor, such as a visiting author either provides their own DBS or signs one of the school’s Occasional Visitors’ forms.
 Parents who help out occasionally on school trips or provide lifts for sporting events sign a Occasional Visitors’ form.